SADDLE

 PREPARING A DESIGN

 The frame for two tiles measures 30×40 cm, the measurements are always the ones inside the frame.
 The designs and screen used through the following sections will be the same.
-Two separate tile designs, each measuring 15×15 cm. in one screen.
+Two separate tile designs, each measuring 15×15 cm. fit into one screen.
 The first is a chiropodist and the second a builder.
 Make the drawings as explained to the size needed for the tiles.
 The border lines of the tiles are not in the stencil, so make guide lines in relation to the size of the two tiles being used; this is so you can place the screen correctly when printing.
 The guide lines are outside the tile so when printing, if paint goes through, it does not dirty the tile.

 CODING THE SCREENS

-Mark the frames on the outside, with their code number and name which must be readable and understandable.
+Mark the frames on the outside with their code number and name which must be readable and understandable.
 Always mark on the same side, with the mesh upwards.
 When kept, they should be placed upright on shelves so that what is written can be read with one’s head in the same direction and it makes taking out and putting them back in the right place easier.

 Click on the title to see more images